dkassin/sweater_weather/README.md

 Your team is working in a service-oriented architecture.
 The front-end will communicate with your back-end through an API.
 Your job is to expose that API that satisfies the front-end team’s requirements.

+A call to the twilio REST api was also added to send a text message whenever logging in.

 ## Learning Goals
 - Expose an API that aggregates data from multiple external APIs
 - Expose an API that requires an authentication token